ycpcs/cs320-spring2019/syllabus.md

 -   Midterm exam: 15%
 -   Attendance and participation: 5%

 **(&dagger;) You must make a good faith effort to complete all of the labs and assignments.
-Failure to submit a good faith attempt for any assignment is grounds for receiving a reduced grade for the course.
+Failure to submit a good faith attempt for any assignment or lab is grounds for receiving a reduced grade for the course.
 You will be penalized 5% points off your course grade for each lab/assignment for which you do not submit a good faith attempt by Sunday, March 31, 2019.**

 **(\*) You must make a substantial *technical* contribution to your team software project.
 Although the non-technical contributions you make to your project, such as planning, communication, and organization, are important, you must also make a substantial contribution to the design and implementation of the software.
 I reserve the right to assign a reduced or failing grade for the course to any student who does not do this.**